Home » Recipes » Meals/Main Dishes » Easy Beef with Snow Peas

 • Garnish – Technically optional but highly recommended scallions, crushed peanuts, and crushed red pepper flakes make for great additions to this dish.

-How to Make Beef with Snow Peas
+How to Cook a Beef with Snow Peas Stir Fry Recipe

-1. Prepare the Marinade.
+1. Prepare the marinade.
 In a bowl, whisk together the soy sauce, vinegar, brown sugar, cornstarch, and ginger.
 Pour the mixture over the steak.

-2. Cook the Peas.
+2. Cook the peas.
 Heat the oil in a non-stick skillet or wok over high heat.
 Add the snow peas, stirring for 45 seconds.
 Then, remove them from the skillet, and set them aside.

-3. Stir-Fry the Beef.
+3. Stir-fry the beef.
 Allow the skillet to get very hot.
 Then, working in batches carefully add the beef.
 Once seared, flip it over, and continue to cook for 30 seconds before transferring it to a plate.
 Repeat until all the steak has been cooked.

 4. Combine.
 Add all the beef back to the skillet along with the snow peas.
 Stir the mixture over high heat.
 Then, remove the skillet from the heat, and set it aside until the liquid thickens.